Academic and Student Success

 The Student Evaluation of Teaching (SET) is one of the many data points that the College utilizes as a tool and contributing factor to the assessment of student learning in alignment with our commitment to continuous improvement and enhancing the overall student experience.
 Direct student feedback is a tool that faculty and administrators can use to inform changes to their practice, while enhancing our quality of instruction and positively impacting student success and completion.
 To this end, the Division of Academic and Student Success thanks you in advance for your cooperation in helping more students complete the SET surveys to improve and enhance the quality and quantity of feedback we receive from the students we serve.

-For the Spring 2023 semester, the Student Evaluation of Teaching (SET) survey will be conducted from 7 a.m.
-Monday, April 10, 2023 through Monday, April 24, 2023 at 10:00 p.m.
+For the Fall 2023 semester, the Student Evaluation of Teaching (SET) survey will be conducted from 7 a.m.
+Monday, November 27, 2023 through Saturday, December 9, 2023 at 10:00 p.m.
 All surveys will be conducted online.

 October 21, 2019